Book cover for Ghosts of Distant Trees by Erica Watson, featuring artwork by Sara Tabbert and design by Krista West.

 what people are saying

 “With her immersive, deeply considered essays, Erica Watson proves to be one of Alaska’s finest contemporary writers.
 Ghosts of Distant Trees is ‘place-based’ writing at its best, blending observation and memoir with philosophy and attitude.
-Anyone who wishes to know what it’s like to live at the edge of Denali National Park, or in the world today, will find Watson to be an informed and engaging storyteller.” —Nancy Lord, former Alaska Writer Laureate and the author of Fishcamp and Early Warming
+Anyone who wishes to know what it’s like to live at the edge of Denali National Park, or in the world today, will find Watson to be an informed and engaging storyteller.”

 “Erica Watson's debut collection, Ghosts of Distant Trees, is as beautifully rendered as it is timely.
 Through this gathering of essays, Watson encourages readers to perceive with greater clarity while she cultivates a sense of self wholly immersed in landscape.
 In demonstrating an intimate understanding of place, Watson does not shy away from what is challenging, but provides us with an example to learn from as community members who exist, and resist, within late capitalism.
 With rich and evocative prose, Watson urges us to identify the complex relationships between the human and nonhuman and consider, then, the impact we—through the choice of action or inaction—make upon the environment around us, asking: "If, like [Wendell] Berry says, a road is laid in the wound prepared for it, is damage to a road an act of healing or further injury?"
 Watson's Ghosts of Distant Trees is a collection I will gratefully return to in the months and years ahead, as Watson's work exhibits both critical reflection and a grounded, radical practice of hope."